Do you want to buy a domain name that’s already been taken?

 Imagine this.
 You hand over your money for a domain name, only to find that the domain has been stolen.
 You never see your money again, and you’re not the legal owner of the domain either.

 It’s a nightmare scenario, but unfortunately, it can happen.
-A good initial check is to use a tool such as DNS Trails to see whether there have been any recent changes to the DNS records.
+An excellent initial check is to use a tool such as DNS Trails to see whether there have been any recent changes to the DNS records.
 If you see something odd, then ask for an explanation.

-If all your contact with the domain name owner has been through email, it’s well worth getting a phone number, so you actually talk to them.
-Email accounts can be hacked and email addresses can be faked.
+If all your contact with the domain name owner has been through email, it’s well worth getting a phone number so you can actually talk to them.
+Email accounts can be hacked, and email addresses can be faked.